oer001/PDF-Merger-GUI/README.md

 # PDF-Merger-GUI
-Simple GUI to merge PDFs using existing Python libraries
+Simple GUI to merge PDFs using existing C# libraries

 ## Motivation
-- Need a portable tool that is fast and easy to use for people with no coding experience
+- Need a portable PDF merging tool that is quick and easy to use for people with no coding experience
-- Want to learn how to create GUIs in Python
+- Want to learn how to create GUIs
 - Want to learn how to use Git and Github
-- Need a refresher on managing and using environments and different library versions

-## Objectives

 ## Requirements

 ## TODO
 - Create custom buttons with realistic GUI layout using FIGMA
 - Re-write code from scratch with new understanding

+## Design Process